 Propagation of Coherent Flat-top Beams

 Note that in contrast to a Gaussian beam, a flat-top beam is not a free-space mode.
 This means that during propagation in free space, the shape of the intensity profile will change.
 The steeper the edges of the intensity profile are, the more rapidly will such changes occur.
-Figure 2 shows a simulated example for an initially supergaussian beam profile with flat wavefronts.
+Figure 3 shows a simulated example for an initially supergaussian beam profile with supergaussian order 8 and flat wavefronts.

 Of course, that change of beam profile may be negligible within the distance to the application.
 For beams with larger diameter and not too steep edges of the intensity profile, the beam size and shape may stay approximately constant.

 Generation of Flat-top Beams

 In many cases, a flat-top beam is obtained by first generating a Gaussian beam from a laser and then transforming its intensity profile with a suitable optical element.
-There are different kinds of beam homogenizers to do that transformation; some are based on diffractive optics.
+There are different kinds of beam homogenizers to do that transformation, using different operation principles; some are based on diffractive optics.
+Different types of beam shapers can differ a lot concerning spatially coherent or incoherent beam profiles, length of the usable top-hat region, sensitivity to input beam parameters etc.